radixdlt/scrypto-challenges/neverland/README.md

 Meta NFT concept aims to mitigate capital inefficiency.

 ![](./img/play2earn.jpg)

-Example of scheme interaction with a play to earn game where seller, upon properly handled info exchange between involved protocols, is entitled to continue his play experience providing his meta NFT as substitute of original NFT which he start playing with.
+Fig.: Example of scheme interaction with a play to earn game where seller, upon properly handled info exchange between involved protocols, is entitled to continue
+      his play experience providing his meta NFT as substitute of original NFT which he start playing with.

 ![](./img/borrow_lending.jpg)

-Example of scheme interaction with a borrow/lending external protocol.
+Fig.: Example of scheme interaction with a borrow/lending external protocol.
       When a NFT is listed on sale in normal mode by a seller and a user interested to purchase it make a buy proposal, he's required to deposit within protocol the full amount of his buy proposal for a certain time frame edged by a deadline.
 Upon properly handled info exchange between involved protocols, seller is entitled to borrow a certain amount within a certain time frame being covered by buy proposal deposit on Asset Square.

 ![](./img/liquidation.jpg)

-Example of liquidation scheme involving a borrow/lending external protocol free to accept NFT buyer buy proposal and redeem deposited sum providing NFT ownership through meta NFT, while buyer become NFT owner.
+Fig.: Example of liquidation scheme involving a borrow/lending external protocol free to accept NFT buyer buy proposal and redeem deposited sum providing NFT
+      ownership through meta NFT, while buyer become NFT owner.